Add the marketplace

 Ultra Claude enforces a canonical documentation layout.
 Every document type has a specific home:

 The /uc:docs-manager skill enforces this structure — it routes documents to the correct directory and catches violations.
+It also keeps each fact in a single canonical home: drift-prone content (schemas, values, procedures) lives in one place and other docs link to it with standardized anchored cross-links rather than restating it, while decision history stays in RFCs and design docs read as settled state.
 See Technology Standards for how this integrates with the enforcement loop.

 After initialization